Danny-M108/Shopify-Case-Study/README.md

 # <div align="center"> Shopify-Case-Study
 ## <div align="center"> Danny Milsom
 ### <div align="center">"Start your businesss journey with Shopify
-#### <div align="center"> Try Shopify for free, and explore all the tools and services you need to start, run, and grow your business."
+#### <div align="center"> "Try Shopify for free, and explore all the tools and services you need to start, run, and grow your business."
 [Shopify](https://shopify.com)
 ### When was the company incorporated?
 Shopify was founded in 2004.